Copula-based functional Bayes classification with principal components and partial least squares: Comparison of Classifiers using Simulated Data

 \subsection{Functional Classifiers}

-The classifiers in this study are listed below.
-The first five are Bayes classifiers, while the last three are non-Bayes.
-Classifiers (ii)-(v) are the Bayes classifiers proposed in this paper. \begin{enumerate}[(i)] \item BC: the original Bayes classifier of Dai et al.\ (2017 \cite{DMY2017}), whose log density ratio is given by Eq.(\ref{eq:2}).
-The scores are by projection onto principal components (PC); \item BCG: the Bayes classifier using PC scores and a Gaussian copula to model correlation.
-Kendall's $\tau$ is used to estimate rank correlation in the Gaussian copula; \item BCG-PLS: the Bayes classifier using PLS scores and a Gaussian copula.
-The rank correlation estimator is Kendall's $\tau$.
-Note that both Gaussian and t-copula densities can be implemented using the R package {\tt copula} \cite{copula}; \item BCt: the Bayes classifier using PC scores and a t-copula.
-Kendall's $\tau$ is the rank correlation estimator, with the tail parameter $\nu$ estimated by pseudo-maximum likelihood; \item BCt-PLS: Similar to BCt, except that functions are projected onto PLS components; \item CEN: functional centroid classifier in Delaigle and Hall (2012a \cite{DH2012}), where observation $x$ is classified to group $k=1$, if $T(x)=\left(\langle x, \psi \rangle-\langle \mu_1, \psi \rangle \right)^2-\left(\langle x, \psi \rangle-\langle \mu_0, \psi \rangle \right)^2 \le 0$, with $\mu_1, \mu_0$ the group means.
-Here $\psi=\sum_{j=1}^{J^*} \lambda_j^{-1}\mu_j \phi_j$ is a function of first $J^*$ joint eigenfunctions $\phi_j$, the corresponding eigenvalues $\lambda_j$, and $\mu_j=\langle \mu_1-\mu_0, \phi_j \rangle$; \item PLSDA (PLS Discriminant Analysis): binary classifier using Fisher's linear discriminant rule with functional PLS as a dimension reduction method.
-It is implemented in the R package {\tt pls} \cite{plspkg}; \item Logistic regression: logistic regression on functional principal components implemented by the R function {\tt glm }. \end{enumerate}
+The classifiers used in this study are listed below.
+Five of them are Bayes classifiers, and the last three are non-Bayes.
+The methods proposed in this paper are described in (ii) - (iii). \begin{enumerate}[(i)] \item BC: the original Bayes classifier of \cite{DMY2017}, with the log density ratio given by Eq.(\ref{eq:2}).
+The scores are by projection onto PCs; \item BCG, BCG-PLS: Bayes classifiers with a Gaussian copula to model correlation, using PC and PLS scores, respectively.
+The rank correlation used is Kendall's $\tau$.
+Both the Gaussian copula and the t-copula densities can be implemented using the R package {\tt copula} (\cite{copula});